 Often riders judge other riders through their set of rules.
-And some riders get very emotional when their rules are violated and as a result they start to preach their absolute truth, sometimes wherever they can (in other peoples barns, on other people's internet forums, pages, groups) and if they don't feel seen and heard, they even start to condemn, patronize and ridicule the non-believers.
+And some riders get very emotional when their rules are violated and as a result they start to preach their absolute truth, sometimes wherever they can (in other peoples barns, on other people's internet forums, pages, groups), especialy when they operate on the blue level of consciousness, And if they don't feel seen and heard, they might drop down to the 'red' level of consciousness and start to condemn, patronize and ridicule the non-believers.

 Riders have different rules about helmets, whips, treats, approaches, techniques, etc. And many riders think that their set of rules are the right rules, and that there's only one way and that's their way.
 They would say for example: "If you truly loved a horse, you would never do..." in order to make them more empathetic and kind than others.

 But rules are made to be broken — and that’s exactly what other riders do, they break other people's rules.
 Therefore you might get upset when somebody violates your rule, but it's just a 'rule-upset' it's nothing personal.
 However, it might trigger that you get very emotional about it, because it also affects your values.

 Rules are a way to hit the target

 With your rules you can hit your target, your#1 value, because rules determines what has to happen for you in order to feel loved, safe, significant, succesful, free, grateful, happy, or whatever your #1 (towards) value is.
 Now you can have easy rules to hit your target, but you can also have rules that don't make it so easy.

 For example one rider has the following rules in order to feel successful: